Mayuri-Chan/pyrofork/docs/source/faq/the-account-has-been-limited-deactivated.rst

 The account has been limited/deactivated
 ========================================

-Pyrogram is a framework that interfaces with Telegram; it is at your commands, meaning it only does what you tell it to do, the rest is up to you and Telegram (see `Telegram's ToS`_).
+PyroFork is a framework that interfaces with Telegram; it is at your commands, meaning it only does what you tell it to do, the rest is up to you and Telegram (see `Telegram's ToS`_).

 If you found your account being limited/deactivated, it could be due spam/flood/abuse of the API or the usage of certain